mkuzma96/SDG_aid/README.md

 First, we generate a dataset of size n=100 consisting of outcome Y, treatment A, and p-dimensional covariates X (with p=10).
 Then, for given hyperparameters, we implement our method in three steps: (i) the balancing autoencoder is used to embed the covariates while addressing treatment selection bias; (ii) the counterfactual generator is used to compute counterfactual outcomes for varying aid volumes; and (iii) the inference model (i.e., generalized propensity score (GPS)) is estimated on the resulting data.

 The demonstration code returns the estimated coefficients of the GPS model for a given dummy dataset.
+The runtime is around 3-5 minutes.
 The functions for implementing the method are imported from the script main.py.

 # Results